 Celebrity social media monitoring

-We must also carefully monitor social media sites.
+We carefully monitor social media sites.
 As you can imagine, this is no small undertaking.
-Although it may not be possible to look at every Tweet, Facebook post or Instagram picture, we can sift through them and get the gist of the public’s mood.
+Although it may not be possible to look at every Tweet, Facebook post or Instagram picture, we can sift through them to determine public sentiment.

 - Is it positive or negative?